Multiple Branches and CLRA: Should Each Be Seen as Separate Establishments?

 Shailesh Parikh_HR Pro

-Thus in your case each branch is separate Establishment and though the contractor firm is the same he is different contractor for different branch.
+Thus, in your case, each branch is a separate establishment, and although the contractor firm is the same, he is a different contractor for each branch.
+Please remember, CLRA is a PLACE-specific act.

 PradeepN1973